ggandor/leap.nvim/README.md

 That is, **you do not want to think about**

 - **the context**: it should be enough to look at the target, and nothing else (↔ vanilla Vim motion combinations using relative line numbers and/or repeats)
 - **the command**: we need one fundamental targeting method that can bring you
   anywhere: a "jetpack" instead of a "railway network" (↔ EasyMotion and its derivatives)
-- **the steps**: the motion should be atomic (↔ Vim motion combos), and you should be able to type the sequence in one go, without having to make semi-conscious decisions on the fly (the ever-present dilemma when using `/`/`?`: "Shall I try one more input character, or it's time to start a `<C-g>` streak?"), or having to instantly react to events (labels appearing on the screen).
+- **the steps**: the motion should be atomic (↔ Vim motion combos), and you should be able to type the sequence in one go, without having to make semi-conscious decisions on the fly (the ever-present dilemma when using `/`/`?`: "Shall I try one more input character, or start a `<C-g>` streak?"), or having to react to events (labels appearing on the screen).

 All the while using **as few keystrokes as possible**, and getting distracted by **as little incidental visual noise as possible**.